hojimat/oldhomepage/pages/about.md

 **I am a professional economic consultant.
 To see my works and to hire me please visit Works and Collaborate tabs.**

-I blog about economics, math, AI and literature.
+I blog about economics, math and AI.
 I promise that I won't write anything boring, predictable or pretentious.
 Some articles will require advanced knowledge of math, but I will try to write accessible ones more frequently.
 To read my thoughts please visit the Blog tab.

 I am fairly conservative when it comes to Web 2.0 and prefer communication via e-mail, still I included comments section at the end of every post where you can share your thoughts using your Google account (there is a high probability that you have one).
 At the moment I don't cross-post my articles in other platforms and don't send newsletters, so I encourage you to visit my website from time to time to check for updates.